Pay Equity

 • MERAS has challenged this in successive bargaining for the DHBs’ MECA.
 However, in June 2018, MERAS lodged a claim for pay equity with the DHBs.

-• The MERAS Pay Equity claim was accepted by the DHBs and a process is underway with the DHBs and NZNO to evaluate the work of midwives and that of occupations that are predominantly male-dominated produce the evidence that midwives have indeed been underpaid.
+• The MERAS Pay Equity claim was accepted by the DHBs and a process was undertaken with the DHBs and NZNO to evaluate the work of midwives and that of occupations that are predominantly male-dominated produce the evidence that midwives have indeed been underpaid.

 Pay Equity presentation MERAS Conference 29 November 2022